-- 3.20 The Graduate route is scheduled to be launched in summer 2021, as previously announced.
-Further information about the route will be published in due course. - 3.21 Students will normally be expected to undertake their studies in the UK to be eligible for the Graduate route.
-However, if students are required to either continue their current studies or commence a new course by distance or blended learning due to Covid-19, they will still be eligible to switch into the Graduate route on a concessionary basis if they spent some time studying outside the UK. - 3.22 Students who are completing their course in summer 2021, including those who commenced a one-year Masters programme in September 2020, will benefit from this concession if they enter the UK on or before 6 April 2021 and complete the final semester of their studies in the UK.
+- 3.20 The Graduate route will be launched on 1 July 2021. - 3.21 Students will normally be expected to undertake their studies in the UK to be eligible for the Graduate route.
+However, if students are required to either continue their current studies or commence a new course by distance or blended learning due to Covid-19, they will still be eligible to switch into the Graduate route if they meet the requirements of the route. - 3.22 Students covered by 3.23 to 3.27 below will also need to: - have successfully completed an eligible course at a higher education provider with a track record of compliance; - have existing permission for that course as a Student at the point of application; and

+• make their application in the UK